CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

            preferences = self.get_plugin(Plugins.Preferences)
            preferences.register_plugin_preferences(self)

-The preferences window can now be accessed from the toolbar or from the “Tools > Preferences” menu.
+The Preferences window can now be accessed from the toolbar or from the “Tools > Preferences” menu.
-There, we will find a section called *Spyder Pomodoro Timer* and inside it is the *Pomodoro timer limit* parameter.
+As shown in the following image, we will find a section called *Spyder Pomodoro Timer* and inside it is the *Pomodoro timer limit* parameter.
 If we change that value, we will see how the corresponding label in the status bar changes.

 .. image:: images/workshop-3/pd_plugin_confpage.gif